 With Miami’s big-league baseball team calling Marlins Park home, Miami natives might think they know the Little Havana ballpark like the back of their hands by now.
-Even if you haven’t made it out to Marlins Park, you’ve surely heard about some of its flashier features — a retractable roof, fish tanks behind home plate, the super-Miami home run sculpture … and that sea creature race the shark wins every time.
+Even if you haven’t made it out to Marlins Park, you’ve surely heard about some of its flashier features — a retractable roof, fish tanks behind home plate, the super-Miami home run sculpture … and that sea creature race the shark wins every time (we’ll always have the memories, the Derek Jeter regime got rid of the race in the 2018 season).

 But the truth is, in the vast Marlins Park, it’s easy for even Marlins Park’s most seasoned veterans to miss out on some of its more intimate details.
 Plus, new surprises and activities are added all the time to keep fans wanting to return.